USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__do">
   <h4><span class="fa fa-check"></span> Do</h4>

   * Capitalize the first word of each bulleted item.
   * Include punctuation at the end of each bulleted item.
-  * Use the "current fields" listed below as needed.
+  * Use the **current fields** as needed.
 Some fields are not required or always necessary.

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>

-  * Do not add your own bullet style or additional HTML - the job announcement will automatically apply the correct bullet style.
+  * Add your own bullet style or additional HTML—the job announcement will automatically apply the correct bullet style unless it is still listed as **Key requirements**.
-  * Do not use the "previous fields" listed below.
+  * Use the previous fields listed below.
-  * Do not add a separate "Key Requirements" section — the Conditions of employment replace Key Requirements.
+  * Add a separate Key Requirements section—the Conditions of employment replaces Key requirements.

 </div>
 </div>